nikitaOrlov07/SportClubs-SpringMVC/README.md

 Sports Club Application
-Welcome to our Sports Club Application, a comprehensive platform built using the robust Spring framework.
+Welcome to my Sports Club Application, a comprehensive platform built using the robust Spring framework.
 This application is designed to cater to both regular users and administrators, offering a wide range of functionalities.

 User Features
 As a regular user, you have the ability to: